Sun: Solar space missions

 All these satellites have observed the Sun from the plane of the ecliptic, and so have only observed its equatorial regions in detail.
 The Ulysses probe was launched in 1990 to study the Sun's polar regions.
 It first travelled to Jupiter, to "slingshot" into an orbit that would take it far above the plane of the ecliptic.
-Once Ulysses was in its scheduled orbit, it began observing the solar wind and magnetic field strength at high solar latitudes, finding that the solar wind from high latitudes was moving at about 750 km/s, which was slower than expected, and that there were large magnetic waves emerging from high latitudes that scattered galactic cosmic rays.
+Once Ulysses was in its scheduled orbit, it began observing the solar wind and magnetic field strength at high solar latitudes, finding that the solar wind from high latitudes was moving at about 750 km/s (slower than expected) and that there were large magnetic waves emerging from high latitudes that scattered galactic cosmic rays.

 Elemental abundances in the photosphere are well known from spectroscopic studies, but the composition of the interior of the Sun is more poorly understood.
 A solar wind sample return mission, Genesis, was designed to allow astronomers to directly measure the composition of solar material.